 In Kaminoyama there is more to do than taking a long bath in the hot springs and enjoying a stay in ryokan.
 Mount Zao, which rises in the immediate vicinity of the town, is the most active volcano in northern Honshu Island and the lush slopes at its foothills invite people to go on long walks and hikes through nature.

 A group of elderly Japanese women and men meets up every morning around 7:45 to hike up to the Hayama Shrine.
 The path of the same name is one of many that leads through the forest to lofty heights.
 The Hayama Shrine is located half-way to one of the numerous peaks of the hills around Kaminoyama.
 It is 700 years old and the oldest one in Kaminoyama.

-At the end of October, temperatures here in Yamagata Prefecture are around 5 degrees C in the early morning.
-Breath hangs in the air like a silvery mist as the group of Japanese make their way into the forest.
-They follow a winding climb, on which the calf muscles are already stressed, until the road levels a little after about 15 minutes.
-At this point the hikers are already rewarded with an impressive view down towards the city.
-You already have the feeling of having left behind your worries and cares at the foot of the mountain.
+At the end of October, temperatures here in Yamagata Prefecture are around 5 degrees celsius in the early morning and I shiver.
+Our breath hangs in the air like a silvery mist as I make my way into the forest together with the group of Japanese.
+We follow a winding trail, on which my calf muscles are already stressed, until the road levels a little after about 15 minutes.
+At this point we are already rewarded with an impressive view at the city.
+I already have the feeling of having left behind my worries and concerns at the foot of the mountain.